kkholova/FinalSurge/README.md

 + Add Workout through Full add;
 + Add new type of Workout;
 + Check that workout couldn't be added without Activity type;
-+ Drug-and-drop a workout in the calendar;
++ Drag-and-drop a workout in the calendar;
 + Delete workout from calendar

 :white_check_mark: Reports page